howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 https://app-name-placeholder.herokuapp.com/ | http://app-name-placeholder.herokuapp.com/
 ```

-We will use "app-name-placeholder" as a placeholder name for the heroku app throughout the rest of the tutorial, replace it with your app name when appropriate.
+We will use "app-name-placeholder" as a placeholder name for the Heroku app throughout the rest of the tutorial; replace it with your app name when appropriate.

-You can also go to your [heroku dashboard](https://dashboard.heroku.com/apps) on a browser to verify the newly created app.
+You can also go to your [Heroku dashboard](https://dashboard.heroku.com/apps) on a browser to verify the newly created app.

 ![Heroku dashboard](https://i.imgur.com/VVXSmkV.png)

-Heroku has different kinds of add-ons that can be used to add features or extend your application.
-You will now use the [heroku-postgres](https://www.heroku.com/postgres) add-on to create a database for your application.
+Heroku has different kinds of add-ons that can be used to add features or extend your app.
+You will now use the [heroku-postgres](https://www.heroku.com/postgres) add-on to create a database for your app.

 <Instruction>

-Create a postgres database instance for your heroku app with the following command:
+Create a PostgreSQL database instance for your Heroku app with the following command:

 ```bash(path=".../hackernews-typescript/")
 heroku addons:create heroku-postgresql:hobby-dev